 Preparing for the inevitable zombie apocalypse?
 Love a good puzzle?
 Want to try something different?
-Whatever the case may be, an escape room sounds like it’ll be right up your alley.
+Whatever the case may be, an escape room like Escape Station sounds like it’ll be right up your alley.
 Pick one of the unique rooms (there are four to choose from) and get down to business finding clues and cracking codes.
 Not only will this test your intelligence, it’ll also determine whether the two of you make a good team.

 If you want to switch up your workout, but it’s too wet to run hills at Riverdale Park and speed down the Waterfront Trail on your bikes, go to Basecamp Climbing.
 This indoor rock climbing oasis will put your muscles to the test and keep you entertained for hours on end.